 - To inform you of any changes to our website, services or goods and products.

 - To provide you with relevant news and special offers by email, text message, phone or post (where you have opted-in).
+This may also include special offers and promotions from our hotel partners.

 Some of the above grounds for processing will overlap and there may be several grounds which justify our use of your personal information.